ActionKit/ActionKit/README.md

 # ActionKit
-ActionKit is a light-weight, easy to use framework that wraps the target-action design paradigm into a less verbose, cleaner format.
+ActionKit is a experimental, light-weight, easy to use framework that wraps the target-action design paradigm into a less verbose, cleaner format.
 It shortens target-action method calls by removing the target and replacing the selector with a closure.

 ## Target-action example without ActionKit
 ```swift